BristolCompositesInstitute/RSE-Guide/_styleguide/code_for_readability.md

     if (a > b){
         int another_var = 5;
-        for(int i = 0; i < a; i++){
+        for(int i = 1; i < a; i++){
             my_function(i, a, another_var);
             if (i == 3){
-                print("Fourth iteration")
+                print("Third iteration")
             }
         }
     }

+**Best Practice:** Use indentation to visually show nesting {: .notice--info}

-## Comments and docstrings
+## Comments
 As mentioned above, comments should describe "why" the code is the way it is, not simply describe "what" the code does.

-We should strive to write self-documenting code where possible, that is, the "what" should be obvious from the code itself.
+Ideally, code should be self-documenting where possible, i.e. the "what" should be obvious from the code structure and variable names itself.
-If it isn't, then it is a sign that the code needs re-structuring or variable/function names rethinking.
+Often, code which doesn't make sense without a comment is a sign that the code needs refactoring.
-Of course, this is not always possible and these inherently complex/confusing sections of code should be commented with the 'what' to make the job of reading easier.
+Of course this is not always possible and these inherently complex/confusing sections of code should be commented with the 'what' to make the job of reading easier.

+**Best Practice:** Try to write code that is 'self-documenting' {: .notice--info}

 Comments that describe the "what" often simply duplicate our reading, and are "lies waiting to happen":

-    # loop from 1 to 10  -- this is obvious and unnecessary
+    # loop from 1 to 10  -- this is 'obvious' and unnecessary
     for i = 1:10
         # if i is less than 5, do something, otherwise do other thing
         if i < 5: